LucasThin/PlaybookInteractivityPrototype/README.md

-# XRKitchen
-A Mixed reality concept of a wheelchair accessible kitchen.
+# Paper prototype of Playbook's Interactivity editor in XR